Thinking About Tradeoffs? Draw an Ellipse

 This material was first presented at MIT CODE 2021.
 Thanks to Sean Taylor among others for comments.

-Choosing launch criteria? draw an ellipse.
-You can think of the set of features (or experiments) as each having some metric impact, \(\Delta X\) and \(\Delta Y\).
-It is useful to sketch the combined impact of \(\Delta X\) and \(\Delta Y\) that are achievable (the Pareto frontier), it will often look like an ellipse.
-Additionally you can prove that the Pareto frontier will be exactly an ellipse if the set of experiment-effects have a joint Normal distribution.
+1. Choosing launch criteria? draw an ellipse.
+Suppose you have a set of features each of which has some metric impact, \(\Delta X\) and \(\Delta Y\).
+If we assume that the effects are additive then we can construct a Pareto frontier, i.e. a set of all the aggregate effects on \(\Delta X\) and \(\Delta Y\) achievable by selection from the set of features.
+The frontier will typically look like an ellipse.
+You can prove that the Pareto frontier will be exactly an ellipse if the set of experiment-effects have a joint Normal distribution.

 Tight and Loose Tradeoffs